Hurricanes, Nor’easters, and Sea Level Rise: Implications for Coastal Systems

 Date and time: Saturday, September 22 from 4:00 – 6:00 PM

-Location: Queens at the Oyster Reef & Wetlands Restoration Project; students are responsible for transportation to the field site
+Location: Oyster Reef and Wetlands Restoration Project in Queens; students are responsible for transportation to the field site

 Under a warmer global climate, glacier and continental ice sheet melt contribute to sea level rise (SLR) through the input of increased volumes of freshwater to the ocean, while heat absorption by the ocean contributes to SLR via the process of thermal expansion.
 Recent reports indicate that SLR and changes in ocean currents are creating atmospheric and oceanic instability, both of which are expected to contribute to intensified natural disasters (e.g., extreme storms) in the next 50 years along coastal zones, including New York City.
 Given the high population densities in certain coastal zones and the unique ecosystems found along other coasts (e.g., mangroves and coral reefs), such disasters may have devastating effects on both human and natural coastal systems.
 In this course, students will learn and apply basic concepts in oceanography and atmospheric science to understand relationships between SLR, climate change, ocean and atmospheric circulation, and near-shore coastal processes.
 The course will draw on New York City as a case study to explore current and future impacts of SLR and extreme events.